 "Cotechino is a large, Italian pork sausage traditionally served to celebrate the New Year.
 Its thick casing is pierced all over with a knife, then gently braised in a pot of lentils until done.

-After the sausage is cooked, it's sliced into round coins, which are then fried crisp in a pan, and used to garnish the lentils."
+After the sausage is cooked, it's sliced into round coins, which are then fried crisp in a pan, and used to garnish the lentils or beans."

 Hmm.
 None of these ingredients are on sale today.

 Save money at local stores when ingredients are on sale!